 The 17th head coach in the history of the program, Carmody joined the Crusaders with 32 years of Division I coaching experience, including 17 seasons as a head coach.
 From 2000-2013, Carmody served as the head coach at Northwestern University.
-In the four years from 2008-2012, he guided the Wildcats to four consecutive winning seasons, with his 2009-2010 and 2010-2011 teams both recording a school record 20 victories.
+In the four years from 2008-2012, he guided the Wildcats to four consecutive winning seasons, with his 2009-2010 and 2010-2011 teams both recording a then-school record 20 victories.
 Carmody, who previously spent four seasons as the head coach at Princeton University from 1996-2000, led his teams to eight postseason tournament appearances (two trips to the NCAA Tournament and six trips to the National Invitation Tournament) before joining the Crusaders.
 In addition, he was selected as the Big Ten Conference Coach of the Year in 2003-2004.

 Over the years, Carmody has been nationally recognized as one of the top coaches in the college game.
 He has been labeled the best offensive coach in college basketball by Sports Illustrated.
 Sports Illustrated’s college basketball writers have also voted him one of the 15 best coaches in the college game.